 - Still at the mall.
 You saw a shop that you used to heavily frequent.
 You used to spend a lot of money there.
 ‘Ah, I was so young then,’ you thought.
 Sometimes you go in for nostalgia’s sake but you never buy anything.
 You know it’s hard to stop at just one item so you’d rather not start.

-- Sometimes you calculate things based on hours you have to work for it.
+- Sometimes you calculate things based on the hours you have to work for it.
 Say your salary is RM3000 after all deductions, and you work 40 hours a week.
 Your hourly pay is effectively RM18.75.
 That Starbucks drink costs one working hour, what!
 That clear plastic jacket – you have no idea why it’s considered trendy, so ugly actually – costs 10 hours, crazy!

 - You’re also incredibly honest about your likelihood of using a product.
 That air fryer is great, sure, yup reduced calories are awesome.
-But you don’t really make fried stuff that often so why even bother considering it?
+But you don’t really cook fried stuff that often so why even bother considering it?
 You look elsewhere.
-Oh, a noodle maker.
+Oh look a noodle maker.
 Sure, I guess making your own noodles can be a bragging point at parties.
 But you remember that time you almost choked on noodles once, and who are we kidding the person who brings the desserts get the spotlight anyway not the person who bring the noodles.
 You walk away.

 - Most things in your wardrobe match each other.
 You tell yourself that your favourite colour is red, but the evidence shows otherwise.
 Related: Save Money on Fashion: 5 Steps I Use to Optimise My Clothing Budget

 - Your shoes are all or mostly black.
 What’s not to love?
 They match everything in your wardrobe, and they don’t stain easily.

 - Your bags tend to be in neutral colours: white, grey, khaki, navy, brown, black, black, black.